Juhani

 ISO 9000 STANDARDS SERIES, A CONTINUOUS

-in an innovative way for performance excellence and sustainable success?
+in an innovative way for organizational performance excellence and sustained success?

 Introduction